corda/corda/docs/source/design/confidential-identities/design.md

 behaviour whilst supporting a new API for key to party mappings:

-1. Add a new method to `IdentityService` (and implementation in `PersistentIdentityService` and `InMemoryIdentityService`)
+1. Add a new method to `IdentityService` (and implementation in `PersistentIdentityService` and `InMemoryIdentityService`).

-        fun registerPublicKeyToPartyMapping(mapping: SignedKeyToPartyMapping)
+        fun registerKeyToParty(key: PublicKey, party: Party) : Boolean

-   which verifies and registers a `SignedKeyToPartyMapping`.
-This method only updates the `keyToPartyMapping` mapping.
+   This method only updates the `keyToParties` mapping.
 If a mapping has    already been stored for the same `Party` then the method call is idempotent.
    If it turns out that another x500 name has been stored for the same key then the method will throw an exception for now.
 In the future, it might be the case that client-side generated key pairs can moved from one node